relulz/helvum/README.md

-A graphical interface for viewing the current pipewire graph (name pending, suggestions welcome), inspired by the JACK tool [catia](https://kx.studio/Applications:Catia).
+Helvum is a GTK-based patchbay for pipewire, inspired by the JACK tool [catia](https://kx.studio/Applications:Catia).

 ![Screenshot](screenshot.png)

 # Features planned

 - Allow creation of links from one port to another.
-- Color ports and links based on whether they carry audio, video or midi data.

 More suggestions are welcome!